oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 ![](assets/3tgo-local-dev-oci-functions.png)

 You can check in the OCI Console for the evidence of what just happened.
-Type *greeter* in te search box in the console.
+Type *greeter* in the search box in the console.
 Under *Resources* there will be an entry *greeter | Functions*.
 Click on the link to go to the page showing details for the function.
 You will find references to the function image, the memory setting and the endpoint for invoking the function.
 Under metrics you should find evidence of the call to the function made using the Fn CLI.

 In the search results for *greeter* is also the Container Repository *go-on-oci/greeter*.
 When you navigate to the repository, you will find details for the image(s) published to it.

 ### Create API Gateway Route for Function

 OCI Functions can not just be invoked.
-Even though they have an HTTP endpoint that seems to suggest you can just call them from your browser or curl on the command line - that is not actually quite so simple.
+Even though they have an HTTP endpoint that seems to suggest you can just call them from your browser or curl on the command line, it's not actually quite that simple.
 HTTP calls to functions need to be signed and this signing process is not simple and straightforward.

 A better way to allow consumers to invoke functions is through an API Gateway.
 We used an API Gateway in the previous article to open up a public route to the *myserver* application running on a (potentially) private compute instance.
-Now we will do the same for the *greeter* function - with an additional route in the API Gateway *the-api-gateway* and the deployment *myserver-api* created in the previous article.
+Now we will do the same for the *greeter* function, with an additional route in the API Gateway *the-api-gateway* and the deployment *myserver-api* created in the previous article.

 ![](assets/3tgo-apigateway-function.png)

 #### Setup IAM Access for the API Gateway

-The API Gateway needs to be allowed to invoke the function - through a policy (that provides permission for the API Gateway to invoke functions).
+The API Gateway needs to be allowed to invoke the function, using a policy that provides permission for the API Gateway to invoke functions.

 Create the policy for API Gateway to invoke functions.
 To go create a policy in the console: type *poli* in the search bar and click on *Policies | Identity* in the *Services* area in the search results popup.
 This takes you to the *Policies* overview page for the current compartment.

 The policy defines the permission for the API Gateways to access resources in the compartment.
-Create a new policy, type a name - *invoke-function-for-api-gateway* - , a description and the following statement:
+Create a new policy, type a name (*invoke-function-for-api-gateway*), a description, and the following statement:

 ```
 ALLOW any-user to use functions-family in compartment <compartment-name> where ALL {request.principal.type= 'ApiGateway', request.resource.compartment.id = '<compartment-id'}